hashgraph/hedera-services/platform-sdk/docs/proposals/README.md

 contain diagrams and supporting materials.
 Diagrams must be created with DrawIO and exported in SVG format.
 All content must be editable (i.e. no images).

-If any APIs were developed in code as part of the design process, it may be included in the subdirectory of the proposal but not merged into the source code of the platform.
+If any APIs were developed in code as part of the design process, it may be included in the proposal directly or in the subdirectory of the proposal, but not merged into the source code of the platform.

 While in the draft phase the proposal may be updated and modified as needed.
 It is best practice to solicit review from stakeholders to surface any potential change requests while the proposal is in the draft phase.
 All grammar and spelling